Lslightly/delve-if-and-on-cond/README.md

 # delve difference between if and cond

 Reproduce that the condition of if expression is not bound to the breakpoint when location is not found.
+[Issue 3939](https://github.com/go-delve/delve/issues/3939).

 Steps to reproduce: